suhuf/RE_Writeups/VR/RE VR Software.md

 **Draft**

-Hey guys whats happening!
+Hey, guys what's happening!

-This writeup is going to be a bit of a tangent from my other writeups and act as more of a guide than anything else.
-Here I am going to try to write a simple guide on how to modify and install custom software on the Quest 2 Headset.
+This write-up is going to be a bit of a tangent from my other writeups and act as more of a guide than anything else.
+Here, I am going to try to write a simple guide on how to modify and install custom software on the Quest 2 Headset.

-Before this I would like to preface that there are **a lot** of steps and **a lot** of things that can go wrong when doing this during preparation phase.
-As a result I refer you top the other guides on the internet that are much more descriptive than this one and more professionally maintained.
+Before this, I would like to preface that there are **a lot** of steps and **a lot** of things that can go wrong during this process during the preparation phase.
+As a result, I refer you to check the other guides available on the internet that are much more descriptive than this one and more professionally maintained.

-The reason why this is being written on my github is that this excercise includes using digital forensics/reverse engineering tools and also helps you get more used to interacting with actual hardware and .Apk files.
+I am including this on my Github as the exercise includes using some digital forensics & reverse engineering tools and also helps you get more used to interacting with actual hardware and APK files.
 Without further ado let's try introducing some essential tools.

-Depending on what is being modified, a game on Quest 2 or other software, we will be using different tools.
-Here I am going to list all of the tools that I have typically used despite some of them note being as relevant
+The tools we do and do not use are very reliant on the specific app we are editing, here I am just going to list the tools that I have most commonly used when modifying on the Quest 2.
+It is possible all of these tools or none of these tools are optimal for the specific software you want to hack into.

 **Tools:**

-**Sidequest**: (Agnostic and practically a must have for this excercise)    This is a very well made sideloader and file manager for the Quest2.
-With it you can backup, modify access, manage, and extract a plethroa different files within the Quest2 headset on your PC.
-This also provides an easy way to send ADB commands to your headset **Note:** Make sure you are using the **Advanced** installer when installing or else you are going to miss out on a lot of functionality
+**Sidequest**: (Agnostic and practically a must-have for this exercise)    This is a side-loader and file manager for the Quest 2 with an easy-to-understand UI.
+With it, you can backup, modify access, manage, and extract different files within the Quest2 headset on your PC.
+This also provides an easy way to send ADB commands to your headset **Note:** Make sure you are using the **Advanced** installer when installing or else you are going to miss out on a lot of functionality.

-tool is functionally a must have.
-You can follow the the isntallation instructions on their website (//c)
+ Installation instructions are present on their website.

-**AssetStudio** ([Link](https://github.com/Perfare/AssetStudio)) (For unity compiled software, mostly games): This tool is an asset viewer/extracter that makes modifying Unity compiled games much easier.
+**AssetStudio** ([Link](https://github.com/Perfare/AssetStudio)) (For Unity compiled software, mostly games): This tool is an asset viewer/extractor that makes modifying Unity compiled games much easier.
 It is used to analyze cooked .asset files and is able to read bundled files
-For Unity compiled games, this and UABE (Unity Asset Bundle Extractor) are a must.
+For Unity-compiled games, this and UABE (Unity Asset Bundle Extractor) or UABEA (Updated fork of UABE)are a must.
 This tool itself however does have its limitations.
 Of the most glaring of these is that it will **not** replace assets on its own.
-For that UABE is neccessary.
+For that UABE/UABEA is necessary.

-**UABEA** ([Link](https://github.com/nesrak1/UABEA)) (For unity compiled software, mostly games): To keep it simple, it is basically Asset Studio but with much more functionality and a less intuitive UI.
-It takes a lot more effort to find specific assets with this tool but It has much more functionality in extracting, replacing, and even directly editing assets.
+**UABEA** ([Link](https://github.com/nesrak1/UABEA)) (For unity compiled software, mostly games): To keep it simple, this is basically Asset Studio but with much more functionality and a bit more cluttered UI.
+It takes a lot more effort to find specific assets with this tool but it has much more functionality in extracting, replacing, and even directly editing assets.
-I reccomend this fork of UABE as the original UABE seems to be inactive.
-And I also reccomend trying UABEANEXT3 for some functionality that is not present in the stable version. (//c)
+I recommend this fork of UABE (UABEA )as the original UABE seems to be inactive.
+And I also recommend trying UABEANEXT3 for some functionality that is not present in the stable version. ([Link](https://github.com/nesrak1/UABEANext/tree/master))

 **DNSpy**  (Link) (Agnostic, useful for everything): This tool is a must have and is probably one of my favorite tools (if only I was good with it).
 This tool is an intuitive well organized .DLL analyzer that will allow you to easily read, search, edit, and replace .DLL files.

-The tool is used for reverse engineering software and others and is functionally a must have for Unity compiled games.
+The tool is used for reverse engineering software and is functionally a must-have for Unity games compiled via Mono.

+**Il2cppDumper** (Link):
+Information

 **APK Extraction process:**

-The APK extraction process is very simple with sidequest, however the setup to get it working is a far more difficult endeavour.
-As a basic run down you first need to enable developer mode on your VR headset **prior** to being able to do anything with sidequest, you then need too follow the respective instructions for installing sidequest on the headset and etc. This entire process goes way beyond the scope of this guide/writeup so we are going to focus on the extraction process in this section.
+The APK extraction process is very simple with Sidequest, however, the setup to get it working can be a far more difficult endeavor.
+As a basic run down, you will first need to enable developer mode on your VR headset **prior** to being able to do anything with Sidequest, you then need to follow the respective instructions for installing Sidequest on the headset and etcetera.
+This entire process goes way beyond the scope of this guide/writeup (which is already 300 lines!) so we are going to focus on the extraction process in this section.

-First thing, go into to settings on sidequest and scroll down to 'Sidequest stuff' and click on

-Assuming everything else has already been set up, turn on the headset and enter the respective password if you have one and then plug it in to the PC.
+Assuming everything else has already been set up, turn on the headset and enter the respective password if you have one, and then plug it into the PC.

 ![image](https://github.com/suhuf/RE_Writeups/assets/105312929/813e6748-75d9-44f1-b597-7659b780493e)